I’m not sure what your thoughts are on eating leftovers.

 It’s been a few years since I was a teenager.
 In today’s version of the Strickland household, eating leftovers is rarely a matter of lack or not having enough.
 In this season of life, we often have leftovers because of the value of the original meal.

 Maybe it was a favorite meal that one of us had requested.
 So we looked forward to it, and that made it valuable.
-Or perhaps the ingredients to the prepare the meal was a little on the expensive side.
-For that reason alone we will eat the leftovers.
+Or perhaps the ingredients to prepare the meal were a little on the expensive side.
+For that reason alone, we will eat the leftovers.

 I no longer question the wisdom of my wife as she sets out meat for the grill.
 I have learned to respect the value of leftovers.

 Then there are her famous homemade soups that last for days because she can only make them in an extra-large slow cooker.
 Again, leftovers were planned, and I’m okay with that because of their value.
 But just maybe, It’s A Southern Thing (watch this 85-second funny video about Thanksgiving leftovers).

 Maybe it’s not just a southern thing.
 Have you learned to respect the value of leftovers?

 The only miracle of Jesus recorded in all four Gospels is the feeding of the 5,000.
 And in each recording, the Holy Spirit mentions leftovers.
 John the beloved records these as “the fragments that remain” or “the leftover fragments” (6:12).
 Knowing that God always works with an endgame in mind, I don’t believe this was an accident.
 Jesus made these fragments on purpose.
 He could have produced the exact quantity needed to feed the multitude.
 But He intended for there to be valuable leftovers!
 Therefore He says, “Gather up the fragments that remain, so that nothing is lost.”

 So we southerners cannot take credit for originating the value of leftovers.
 That’s okay.
 We have enough uniqueness without this discovery.